 Are you a sports fan?
 Did you know that you can watch some US Open matches for free?
 Check online how you can obtain those free passes, and have fun.

 More than 750,000 passengers pass through Grand Central Terminal every day, so if you are entertained by people watching, visit the largest train station in the world.
 Take a friend with you and visit the Whispering Gallery and find out why this place carries such a name.

 Having a tight budget won’t stand in the way of your fun, Big Apple will make sure of that.

 Living in the City Where Dreams Are Made

-If you want to get the best education or great job you dreamed of, planning your moving budget, packing your bags and moving to the Big Apple is the only way to go.
+If you want to get the best education or great job you dreamed of, planning your moving budget, reducing relocation expenses, packing clothes, furniture, and other belongings, changing the address, and moving to the Big Apple is the only way to go.
 With the median age of 35.8 years, two years lower than the national median, you can see that younger crowds migrate here for a variety of reasons.
 Maybe entertainment is what attracts people, possibilities to find a job before moving to another state, or perhaps it is the chance to live in a cultural melting pot of society.
-Whatever the reason may be, being in Big Apple means living in the city where dreams are made – you just have to figure out a budget to make those dreams come true.
+Whatever might be your reason to move, being in Big Apple means living in the city where dreams are made – you just have to figure out a budget to make those dreams come true.